oracle/node-oracledb/doc/api.md

 ##### <a name="fetchlob"></a> 15.1.6.5 Fetching BLOB, CLOB and NCLOB

 By default BLOB, CLOB and NCLOB columns are fetched into [Lob](#lobclass) instances.
-For small LOBs it can be more convenient to fetch them directly into Buffers or Strings by using the global [`fetchAsBuffer`](#propdbfetchasbuffer) or [`fetchAsString`](#propdbfetchasstring) settings, or the per-column [`fetchInfo`](#propexecfetchinfo) setting.
+For LOBs less than 1 GB in length it can be more convenient to fetch them directly into Buffers or Strings by using the global [`fetchAsBuffer`](#propdbfetchasbuffer) or [`fetchAsString`](#propdbfetchasstring) settings, or the per-column [`fetchInfo`](#propexecfetchinfo) setting.
 See the section [Working with CLOB and BLOB Data](#lobhandling).

 Note that binding NCLOB for [DML][14] is not supported and may cause unexpected character set translation, see [Bind Data Type